Theodore Roosevelt Lake: Recreation and wildlife

+Tonto National Forest operates camping and day use areas around Roosevelt Lake.

 Fishing is a common recreational activity at Roosevelt Lake.
 The lake is home to a variety of game fish including crappie, carp, sunfish, flathead and channel catfish, and smallmouth bass and largemouth bass.
 There was a slot size limit of between 13 and 16 inches for the bass, and only one can be taken per day.

-Until recently, Lake Roosevelt also hosted the state's most significant population of the federally endangered southwestern willow flycatcher.
+Lake Roosevelt once hosted one of the most significant population of the federally endangered southwestern willow flycatcher.
 Since the lake's rise following heavy rains in the winter of 2005, the population dynamics between this site and the other significant Arizona population (on the San Pedro River) are unclear.

 There are several Arizona Trail trailheads in the vicinity.
 The 800 mi long hiking trail extending from the Arizona-Mexico border to Utah crosses the Salt River on the State Route 188 bridge that crosses Theodore Roosevelt Lake just northeast of Roosevelt Dam.

-The Lake is home to the Grapevine Airstrip, a small general aviation recreational airstrip located a quarter mile from the shore.
+The lake is home to the Grapevine Airstrip, a small general aviation recreational airstrip located a quarter mile from the shore.
 The airstrip hosts numerous fly-ins a year.